 First, an unexpected, exogenous increase in demand at an unregulated sector could undermine all other emissions reductions.
+Second, emissions can "leak" from regulated to unregulated sectors.
 For example, if a greenhouse gas cap-and-trade covers only large power plants but not other fossil fuel combustion, unregulated sources may begin to generate their own electricity on-site, or residential and commercial heating may switch from electricity to heating oil.
-Similarly, water quality trading effectively puts the cleanup costs of nonpoint sources on point sources, which may respond by trying to become nonpoint themselves, making pollution harder to control.
+Similarly, water quality trading effectively puts the cleanup costs of nonpoint sources on point sources, which may respond by preemptively trying to be categorized as nonpoint themselves, making pollution harder to control.